-ICV brings visibility to sustainable companies and organizations and introduces them to investors and philanthropists who care for our future and can advance corporate responsibility, capitalize businesses at significant levels, and influence systemic change in the world.
+ICV brings visibility to sustainable organizations and introduces them to philanthropists who care for our future and can advance corporate responsibility, capitalize businesses at significant levels, and influence systemic change in the world.

 Supporting AIM2Flourish means you will be an inspirational early-adopter champion for the “World's To-Do List” — the 17 goals that must be achieved by 2030.
 You will be recognized by our global network of higher education institutions, professors, business leaders, and most importantly, by students – the talented business leaders of tomorrow.